cepdnaclk/e19-4yp-blockchain-based-e-voting-system/README.md

 - **Homomorphic Vote Aggregation:** Computes results without decrypting individual votes.
 - **Threshold Decryption:** Only the final tally is decrypted using multi-party decryption.
-- **Blockchain & IPFS:** Stores final election results and enables public verification.
+- **Blockchain:** Stores final election results and enables public verification.
 - **Web Interface:** Displays results in a verifiable and transparent manner.

 **Process Flow:**

-1. Encrypted votes are retrieved from IPFS.
+1. Encrypted votes are retrieved from blockchain.
 2. Homomorphic encryption is used to compute vote tallies without decryption.
-3. The final tally is decrypted and stored on IPFS; its hash is recorded on the blockchain.
+3. The final tally is decrypted and stored on blockchain.
 4. The results are displayed via a secure web interface.

 ---